sundy1994/Project-NBA-Server/README.md

 ## Description of system architecture

-The following describes the web pages of our NBA website and individual goals of each page:
+The following describes the web pages of our NBA website and individual goals of each page (Again, please see video above):

 **Home Page**:
 The home page contains a Team-Building application, allowing users to search for players and add them to create an NBA team of 5.
 In the searching section, users can search for active players in season 2020-2021 by their name, position as well as annual salary.
 The search results also contain their stats for the entire season and can be sorted by these stats and salary.
 Users can choose the players they want by clicking the ‘add’ button.
 The selected players will be shown in the ‘Your Dream Team’ section as a group of cards along with their photos, and the total salary will be calculated.
 Users can click the remove button to remove current players and add new ones.
 The maximum number of the team is 5 and a player cannot be added multiple times.